Our Patients are Our Priority

 We treat all types of patients, from professional athletes to occasional exercisers.
 We use evaluations, EMGs, and injections to treat muscle spasticity resulting from a variety of conditions.

-For nearly 60 years, we’ve been recognized for the depth of our expertise with myriad conditions affecting the nerves, muscles, bones and joints in adults and children.Learn More
+For over 60 years, we’ve been recognized for the depth of our expertise with conditions affecting the nerves, muscles, bones and joints in adults and children.Learn More

 Legs + Walking Lab